HackHaus/www/generic.md

 ---
 layout: post
-title: Generic
+title: What We Do
-description: Lorem ipsum dolor est
+description: And how we can help
-image: assets/images/pic11.jpg
+image: assets/images/cuttingmetal.jpg
 nav-menu: true
 ---